DSTC11: Dialogue System Technology Challenge 11

 - Provided Datasets

-As development set, organizers will provide the following datasets (details in the Data Description section) identified during the DSTC10 Track 5 (Zhang et al, 2021), that sum up more than 35k turn-level human-annotations, which have been automatically translated to Spanish and Chinese, and back-translated both to English using MS Azure services:
+As development set, organizers will provide the following datasets (details in the GitHub section "Annex: Existing Datasets for Benchmarking") identified during the DSTC10 Track 5 (Zhang et al, 2021), that sum up more than 35k turn-level human-annotations, which have been automatically translated to Spanish and Chinese, and back-translated both to English using MS Azure services.

-Additionally, after the organizers' participation in the CHANEL@JSALT2020 workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 19 well-known human-human dialogue datasets:
+Additionally, after the organizers' participation in the CHANEL@JSALT2020 workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 18 well-known human-human dialogue datasets.
+The total amount of dialogues is 393k (approx. 3M turns).

 - DBDC (Higashinaka et al., 2016)